CesarValiente/GeofencesDemoBaseProject/README.md

 	 3.3 ErrorDialogFragment()

-4- Add the follwoing whole classes:
+4- Add the following whole classes in the package data:

 	4.1 SimpleGeofence